helium/helium-packet-router/docs/routing.md

 Device EUI and App EUI (aka EUIs) can be managed via the [update_euis service](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L686).
 These are usually handled by the LNS. *Helium's Router/Console already supports it and Chirpstack work is in progress.*

-**Note: any LNS or other entities that need to modify Routes or other need to be allowed to do so via the [delegate keys](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L53).
+**Note: Any LNS or other entities that need to modify Routes or associated information need to be allowed to do so via the [delegate keys](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L53).
 Each service in the proto file should [list the permission](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L641).
-This allows for programtic update without need for OUI owner to do everything manually.**
+This allows for programatic update without need for OUI owner to do everything manually.**

 #### Uplinks / DevAddr Ranges

-A [DevAddr Range]([start_addr](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L59)) is a is a combination of `start_addr` and an `end_addr` that allow Routes to be confined to a specific range.
-Fox example, if my OUI is contained from `16#00000001` to `16#0000000A`, I could create 2 Routes:
+A [DevAddr Range]([start_addr](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L59)) is a combination of `start_addr` and an `end_addr` that allows Routes to be confined to a specific range.
+Fox example, if my OUI is contained from `16#00000000` to `16#0000000A`, I could create 2 Routes:
-1. Route 1: `16#00000001` to `16#00000005`
+1. Route 1: `16#00000000` to `16#00000005`
-2. Route 2 : `16#00000006` to `16#0000000A`
+2. Route 2: `16#00000006` to `16#0000000A`

 Notes:
+- DevAddr ranges are inclusive on both sides.
 - DevAddr ranges can overlap.
 - If no range is set, by default, the Route will be set to the entire range of the OUI.

-**It is  recommended to set a DevAddr Range and to avoid overlaping (even if allowed) as this will slow down data delivery to the LNSs.**
+**It is  recommended to set a DevAddr Range and to avoid overlapping (even if allowed) as this will slow down data delivery to the LNSs.**

 #### Session Key Filters